CoryLR/codewithcory/tutorials/beginner/1-first-website/first-website.md

 Two of the first things you can do to make your page look good are choose a nice font and add some spacing.

 Let's start by targeting the `body` HTML element.
-Add a new empty ruleset like so:
+Add a new empty ruleset to your `style.css` file like so:

 ```css
 body {